t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="ch"></a>
-*Q: After associating LibreCrypt with ".vol" files from the options dialog, I double-clicked my ".vol" volume file, and nothing happened!*
+*Q: After associating LibreCrypt with ".vol" files from the options dialog, I double-clicked my ".vol" container file, and nothing happened!*

-*A:* The LibreCrypt drivers must be running in order for you to mount a volume by double-clicking on it.
+*A:* The LibreCrypt drivers must be running in order for you to open a container by double-clicking on it.
 Please either install the LibreCrypt drivers (see the [portable mode](installation_and_upgrading__PC.md)installation section, or start LibreCrypt's portable mode ([see](portable_mode.md) section).

 * * *